20 Fun Things to do in Trinidad, Cuba

 El Cubano Park (Parque El Cubano)

-This lovely park is about 7 km (4.3miles) from the center of Trinidad proper.
+This lovely park is about 7 km (4.3 miles) from the center of Trinidad proper.
 It features many hiking trails, spectacular birding, hanging bridges, a waterfall and the opportunity to swim in a waterhole.

 Note that the water level is sometimes low which makes the waterfall less impressive.

-As all Cuban national parks and nature reserves, This nature reserve is ideal for adventure, nature and ecotourism lovers.
+As with all Cuban national parks and nature reserves, This nature reserve is ideal for adventure, nature and ecotourism lovers.

 This is another one of the best places to visit in Trinidad, Cuba where you can easily spend a day if you have the time.